mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_uri_t.rst

 .. include:: includes/tls-options.txt

-See :doc:`configuring_tls` for details about these options and about building libmongoc with TLS support.
+See `Configuring TLS <configuring_tls_>`_ for details about these options and about building libmongoc with TLS support.

 Deprecated SSL Options
 ----------------------